FlineDev/FreemiumKit-Docs/Sources/FreemiumKit/FreemiumKit.docc/Index.md

 ### Configurable Paywalls

 - **Paywalls**: Our SDK contains beautiful & localized paywall designs for all Apple platforms.
-- **Remote Config**: Paywalls update immediately so you don't need to wait a new app version.
+- **Remote Config**: Paywalls update immediately so you don't need to wait for a new app version.
 - **A/B Testing**: Improve your conversion by comparing up to 4 designs in parallel.

 @Video(poster: "Paywalls-Poster", source: "Paywalls")